ChaitanyaVSH/ChaitanyaVSH/README.md

 # Hi there, I'm Chaitanya - aka [Chaitu Maverick][website] :sweat_smile:

 - I hope you landed here intentionally, Let's have a quick connect.
-- Show some :heart: and keep supporting by starring the repos.
+- Show some :heart: &nbsp; and keep supporting by starring the repos.

 ## I'm a Software Developer!